 If any member of an applicant family has a bad debt or previous balance due to CMHA or any other federally assisted housing program., they are eligible to apply for the wait list.
 The family will be placed on the wait list and will be notified, in writing, of the outstanding debt.
 The family will be removed from the wait list and given 60 days from the day they are pulled to enter into a satisfactory repayment agreement with the entity they owe.
 Upon signing a repayment agreement, the family will be placed back on the wait list with their same date and sequence time.
 If a repayment agreement is not established within 60 calendar days, the application will be withdrawn.
+If any member of an applicant family has a bad debt or previous balance due to CMHA or any other federally assisted housing program, they are eligible to apply for the wait list.
+The family will be placed on the wait list and will be notified, in writing, of the outstanding debt.
+The family will be removed from the wait list and given 60 days from the day they are pulled to enter into a satisfactory repayment agreement with the entity they owe.
+Upon signing a repayment agreement, the family will be placed back on the wait list with their same date and sequence time.
+If a repayment agreement is not established within 60 calendar days, the application will be withdrawn.
+CMHA will not pursue collection efforts for outstanding debts over 8 years where no judgement for payment has been rendered by a court in accordance with Ohio law.

-Families transferring from the Asset Management Program must return keys and possession of the unit to the site manager within 3 days of lease execution with owner for assistance under the HCV program.
+-Families transferring from the Asset Management Program must return keys and possession of the unit to the site manager within 3 days of lease execution with owner for assistance under the HCV program.